akikadigital/laravel-ncba/README.md

 php artisan ncba:install
 ```

-This will generate a mpesa.php file in your config directory where you can set your Mpesa credentials and other configuration options.
+This will generate a ncba.php file in your config directory where you can set your NCBA credentials and other configuration options.

 ## .env file Setup